-The Emily de Montluzin Foreign Language Scholarship competition, which closes April 15, is open to seniors from any high school in Hancock County who have excelled in the study of a foreign language for at least two years and who have received composite scores of 25 or higher on the ACT test.
+The Emily de Montluzin Foreign Language Scholarship competition, which closes March 15 [edited to reflect current deadline], is open to seniors from any high school in Hancock County who have excelled in the study of a foreign language for at least two years and who have received composite scores of 25 or higher on the ACT test.
 The recipient must be committed to at least one year’s study of the same or another foreign language as a freshman in any college of his or her choice and must address in the letter of application the relevance of the study of a foreign language to his or her chosen path of study and career plans.

 Previous Winners of the Emily de Montluzin Foreign Language Scholarship

 1987: Georgiana Dagnall (Our Lady Academy)